Have you ever heard the expression ‘the devil is in the details?’ In photography, the devil is Chromatic Aberration (CA).

 What Is Longitudinal Chromatic Aberration?

-One or more colours are then focused either in front or behind the focal plane.
+One or more colors are then focused either in front or behind the focal plane.

 What Does Longitudinal Chromatic Aberration Look Like?